tombigel/detect-zoom/README.md

 ------

+### Known issues:
-### There is a known issue with Firefox on retina displays (Macbook Pros), where the base zoom level is always 2.0.
+* In Firefox on retina displays (Macbook Pros), the base zoom level is always 2.0.
 I'm aware of it and looking for a solution.
+* Some desktop input devices like Wacom tablets add "mobile like" touch events which break the feature detection I'm using and gives false zoom level results.
+Working on a better way to detect these.
+* In some multi-monitor enviroments where each monitor has a different 'pixel aspect ratio' windows that span accross both monitors might return false pixelAspectRatio values.

 What is this for?
 ------